argilla-io/argilla-python/docs/reference/argilla_sdk/records/vectors.md

 )
 ```

-Vectors can be passed using a mapping of the vector name to the vector values,
-where the key is the vector name and the value is the vector values.
-The mapping \
-is passed as a dictionary to the `mapping` parameter, where the key is the \
-key in the data source and the value is the vector_name in the Argilla server:
+Vectors can be passed using a mapping, where the key is the key in the data source and the value is the name in the dataset's setting's `rg.VectorField` object.
+For example, the following code adds a record with a vector using a mapping:

 ```python
 dataset.records.add(